nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

   * Complex multi-threading code (it is better to be tested with integration tests)
   * Methods that call another public method

-### 4.2 What to Test
-  * Utility methods
-  * Core business logic methods
-  * Collections passed as parameter not changed in the method
-  * Algorithm Engines
-  * Simple DB queries checking predicates
-  * Services that are high-risk

-### 4.3 Getting SonarQube to ignore Classes we don't want to test
+### 4.2 Getting SonarQube to ignore Classes we don't want to test
 This is done in the projects POM file (pom.xml) by adding the SonarQube Exclusions to folders or classes :

 ```